 - b.
 Operational information required by Section [a] of this Permit Condition shall be kept in a complete and consistent manner on site and be made available without delay to the Department upon request. - c.
-Records shall be retained for five (5) years and shall be made available to the Department upon request.
+Unless otherwise stated, records shall be retained for five (5) years and shall be made available to the Department upon request.